common-voice/common-voice/docs/SENTENCES.md

 Feel free to set up this QA however makes most sense for you, but here's a [sample Google Spreadsheets template](https://docs.google.com/spreadsheets/d/1dJpysfcwmUwR4oJuw5ttGcUFYLeTbmn50Fpufz9qx-8/edit#gid=0).

 Once the review is complete, submit a pull request with the # of sentences submitted, a link to the manual QA results, and the % error rate.
 Here's [an example PR](https://github.com/mozilla/common-voice/pull/2873).
+Please make sure the sentences are in a plain `.txt` file with one sentence per line.

 ## Flagging problematic sentences